lenseswaenen/lenseswaenen.github.io/_posts/2023-06-16-unbiased_variance_inference_sympy.md

 $$ v^{PV}_N(X_i) = \frac{1}{N-1} \sum_i^N \left(X_i - \mu^{PM}_N(X_i)\right)^2$$

 This is also known as [Bessel's correction](https://en.wikipedia.org/wiki/Bessel%27s_correction).
 Because we are calculating a mean squared deviation to a value (the population mean) that itself is already coming from the data, we tend to underestimate the spread, because the population mean is more centered for the data then the real mean actually is.
-This is even kind off consistent when having only one datapoint.
+This is even kind of consistent when having only one datapoint.
 The population mean would equal the data point, and the numerator of the variance formula would be $0$.
 If we divide by $N=1$ we have a grossly underestimated variance estimate of $0$ which should be $1$.
 If we divide by $N-1 = 0$, we get $\frac{0}{0}$ which I'd argue is 'more correct'.

 How could the NumPy implementation be so wrong?
 Well actually, the `np.var` function has a flag called `ddof`, which, when set to 1, gives us the population variance formula from above.
 The explanation is something about degrees of freedom already taken up by the population mean etc...
 We will not dive into that.